Angadbcit/bcit-2420-1/assignment1.md

 ## Add a Custom Arch Linux Image to DigitalOcean

 Linux has many flavors (or dirtos or distributions), and Arch Linux is a popular one.
-It is a lightweight and flexible flavor meant to "Keep it Simple".
+It is a lightweight and flexible flavor meant to "Keep it Simple".~[5](https://archlinux.org/)~

 DigitalOcean is a cloud service provider.
-It aims to make managing your cloud easier, in its many use cases such as Cheap web hosting, Cloud VPN, Data streaming, Game development, Linux hosting, Image hosting, etc.
+It aims to make managing your cloud easier, in its many use cases such as Cheap web hosting, Cloud VPN, Data streaming, Game development, Linux hosting, Image hosting, etc.~[6](https://www.digitalocean.com/solutions/use-cases)~

 To use Arch Linux with digitalocean, obtain (or create) a Arch Linux image that is compatible with digitalocean, because digitalocean does not provide any Arch images by default.
 This image in techinical terms is called a disk image.
-They are compressed copy of data from a strorage device.
-DigitalOcean supports images in compressed format such as `.img`, `.qcow2`, or `.vmdk`.
+They are compressed copy of data from a strorage device.~[7](https://www.merriam-webster.com/dictionary/diskimage)~ DigitalOcean supports images in compressed format such as `.img`, `.qcow2`, or `.vmdk`.

-> For this assignment i have used the custom image told to be used in the week 1 class.
-I used this [one](https://gitlab.archlinux.org/archlinux/arch-boxes/-/package_files/7529/download).
+> For this assignment i have used the custom image told to be used in the week 1 class.~[8](https://gitlab.archlinux.org/archlinux/arch-boxes/-/package_files/7529/download)~

 ### Custom image on DigitalOcean